-If one was very observant they would notice the increasing amount of artists, gallery people, writers, poets, dancers, photographers, cinematographers, architects, professors, editors, art directors, film producers and an occasional politician.
-However, at the south end of the porch was a collection of those familiar aluminum chairs lined up, occupied exclusively by the old people who still lived in the hotel.
+At the south end of the porch there still was a collection of those familiar aluminum chairs lined up, occupied exclusively by the old people who currently lived in the hotel.
 Despite the fact that the young locals spent as much time on the porch as the “porch sitters,” the regulars and the old people generally did not interact.
 There was an invisible line for those seniors where they never crossed over to the tables around the corner.
 It seemed the “porch rats” didn’t make any effort to draw out the old people either.
 The seniors knew that suddenly the atmosphere on Ocean Drive identified them as the wrong sort for the new Cardozo.
 One of them said, “They’re trying to push the old people into the ocean.”

 From a June 1982, Miami Herald article written by Andrew Captiman entitled, “Art Deco’s Potential”, he writes, “Art Deco defines its target market as 25-40 year old urban professionals encompassing any vocation that has a design or visual arts component…design, journalism, advertising, television, film and fashion…these people tend to be the trendsetters…it is exactly this crowd that is drawn to our Cafe Cardozo, bringing folks to Miami Beach who haven’t visited in years.
 From the cafe’s success, we extrapolate to a time when Ocean Drive features cafes and bistros on every hotel porch…”